 - Wrong Turn at Albuquerque: Ken sneaks himself and Barbie into Bonnie's backpack to go with her to Hawaii, not realizing she probably wouldn't take her school backpack with her until the other toys point it out.

 - Easy Impersonation: Parodied.
-No one buys that Fun Meal Buzz, who is much smaller and smells like French fries, is the real Buzz; except for Rex, who thinks he somehow shrank in the ball pit.
+No one buys that Fun Meal Buzz, who is much smaller and smells like French fries, is the real Buzz; except for Rex, who buys Fun Meal Buzz's story that he shrank in the ball pit.

 - Our Vampires Are Different: One of the discarded fun meal toys is a vampire engineer named Vlad.
 He was discarded because no one would board the Vampire Express.